 Let's begin this section with one of the most heartbreaking stories in

 Scripture, in II Kings 12:1-7 to be exact.
-1 The
+1

-by telling him this story:
+murder by telling him this story:

 There were two

 men in one city, the one rich, and the other poor.
-The rich man had exceeding
+The rich man had

-lamb, which he had bought and nourished up, and which
+one little ewe lamb, which he had bought and nourished up, and which

 had grown up in his house together with his children, eating of his

 bread, and drinking of his cup, and sleeping in his bosom: and it was

 And when a certain stranger was come to the rich man, he spared to take

 And David's anger being exceedingly kindled against that man, he said

 And Nathan said to David: Thou art the man.